monkey-projects/website/docs/content/labels.md

 Sometimes a repository is private, and it can only be checked out **if a matching SSH key is provided**.
-In order to be able to build from these repositories, *MonkeyCI* allows you to configure [SSH keys](ssh-keys) on the customer level.
+In order to be able to build from these repositories, *MonkeyCI* allows you to configure [SSH keys](ssh-keys) on the organization level.
 Builds for repositories with the **matching labels**, similar to build parameters as described above, are assigned those keys when checking out the code.